-Reintegration client/server compare version vector and synchronize with each other.
+Reintegration if there are changes only at one end then its an update while changes in both end would mean write write conflict.
+Thus, client/server compare version vector and synchronize with each other.
 Client stays in reintegration state until synchronization is complete and then transitions to hoarding state (if connected)